Cedar Weight Loss

 • Hydrostatic Weighing (Underwater Weighing)

-If you've had labs in the last three months, we may be able to use those if there hasn't been a significant change to your health.
 If we find abnormal results, we'll discuss them with you and offer appropriate recommendations.
 If we identify a new condition that needs to be managed, we'll direct you to your primary care provider to ensure you get the care you need.
-Depending on your unique health, other labs may be included that are not listed below.
+Depending on your unique health, other labs may be recommended.

 The lab panel: